-- (3) The shareholders of Guangzhou Lizhi and their relationship with our company are as follows: (i) Mr. Jinnan (Marco) Lai (84.81%), our founder, Chief Executive Officer and director, and the beneficial owner of the shares held by Voice Future Ltd, one of our shareholders; (ii) Mr. Ning Ding (7.50%), our co-founder, Chief Technology Officer and director, and the beneficial owner of the shares held by Voice Intelligence Ltd, one of our shareholders; and (iii) Zhuhai Dayin Ruoxi Enterprise Management Center (Limited Partnership) (formerly known as Zhuhai Dayin Ruoxi Investment Development Center (Limited Partnership) (森商大育若希企业管理中心 (有限合伙)) (7.69%), 99.17% of whose interest is owned by Mr. Jinnan (Marco) Lai.
-Guangzhou Lizhi operates our Lizhi app. - (4) The sole shareholder of Guangzhou Huanliao is Mr. Ning Ding, our co-founder, Chief Technology Officer and director.
-Guangzhou Huanliao currently focuses on the operation of Huanliao, an audio-based social app recently launched by us. - (5) Sugar Chat Inc. and SUGAR CHAT PTE.
+- Beneficial ownership percentages represent beneficial ownership of our total issued and outstanding share capital immediately after the completion of this offering, assuming the underwriters do not exercise their over-allotment option.
+Beneficial ownership is determined in accordance with the rules and regulations of the SEC.
+In computing the number of shares beneficially owned by a person and the percentage ownership of that person, we have included shares that the person has the right to acquire within 60 days, including through the exercise of any option, warrant, or other right or the conversion of any other security.
+These shares, however, are not included in the computation of the percentage ownership of any other person - The shareholders of Guangzhou Lizhi and their relationship with our company are as follows: (i) Mr. Jinnan (Marco) Lai (84.81%), our founder, Chief Executive Officer and director, and the sole shareholder of VOICE WORLD Ltd, one of our shareholders; (ii) Mr. Ning Ding (7.50%), our co-founder, Chief Technology Officer and director, and the sole shareholder of AI VOICE Ltd, one of our shareholders; and (iii) Zhuhai Dayin Ruoxi Enterprise Management Center (Limited Partnership) (formerly known as Zhuhai Dayin Ruoxi Investment Development Center (Limited Partnership) (素術市大青春香企业管理中心(有果合伙)) (7.69%), 99.17% of whose interest is owned by Mr. Jinnan (2) - Dayin Ruox Investment Development Center (Limited Partnersing) (Marco) Lai.
+Guangzhou Lizhi operates our Lizhi app.

+The sole shareholder of Guangzhou Huanliao is Mr. Ning Ding, our co-founder, Chief Technology Officer and director.
+Guangzhou Huanliao currently focuses on the operation of Huanliao, an audio-based social app recently launched by us.

+Sugar Chat Inc. and SUGAR CHAT PTE.
 LTD. currently focus on our overseas business.
+(3) - (4)